 What is a Broker’s Fee?

 In the real estate rental world, a “fee” is the cash amount you pay to the broker that helped you find an apartment for rent.
-This is how brokers make their living and what motivates them to find you an apartment once you’ve hired them immediately.
+Brokers make their living and what motivates them to find you an apartment once you’ve hired them immediately.
 In NYC, the broker’s fee can be up to 15% of the full-years lease.
-This might seem like an easy gig for the broker.
+Might seem like an easy gig for the broker.
 All they’re doing is collecting a nice fee for finding a rental apartment you could have located on your own.
 Well, not exactly.

 A real estate agent can devote themselves full-time to the task of finding a rental apartment for you.
 They’ll have access to exclusive listings, landlord relationships, have contacts to apartment rentals, condos, and co-ops that haven’t been listed yet and be able to do all the legwork and hard negotiating.
 If you don’t have time to search on your own, they make for the most natural choice.